wonderflow-bv/bowling-game-kata/README.md

 * `roll(int)` is called each time the player rolls a ball.
 The argument is the number of pins knocked down (0 to 10);
 * `getScore()` returns the total score for that game.

-Before you start:
-* Try not to read ahead, do one task at a time (the idea is to work incrementally);
-* You may use whatever programming language you prefer;
-* You should commit your code on GitHub or any other SCM repository you prefer.
-Best would be to simply fork this repository;
-* Remember to refactor your code to improve modularity & readability.

 ### Step 1: return the score for a sequence of valid rolls (without bonus points for strikes and spares)
 For example: